Are you sure you want to reset the form?

 33 1/3 is a series of short books about popular music, focusing on individual albums by artists ranging from James Brown to Neutral Milk Hotel.
 Each album covered in the series occupies a specific place in music history, so each book-length treatment takes an individualized approach.
 33 1/3 is widely acclaimed by fans, musicians, and scholars alike.

 The Global 33 1/3 Series takes the 33 1/3 format of short, album-based books, and brings the focus to music throughout the world.
-With initial volumes focusing on Japanese and Brazilian music, the series will also include volumes on the popular music of Australia/Oceania, Europe, Africa, the Middle East, and more.
+Current volumes explore Japanese and Brazilian music, and the popular music of Oceania, South Asia and Europe, with volumes on music from Africa and the Middle East coming soon.

 Genre: A 33 1/3 Series guides the reader through musical sub-genres that have intrigued, perplexed, or provoked listeners.
 From vaporwave to death metal, trip-hop to dance punk, the series offers a host of new perspectives, song recommendations, little-known anecdotes, personal stories, and above all, ways of thinking about music.